 How do you manage your personal life and work balance?

 At the end of the day, I know that I have my properties to fall back on, no matter what.
-It takes a huge stress off my shoulders, you know?
-Obviously, you know when you make money, you’re in partnership with the government.
-The more money you make, the more money you pay, so you need to invest your money.
-My commissions and what I make in real estate aside, my properties, by my 30th birthday, they will have made me $1,000,000.
-Honestly, it could have made me a lot more—there were some opportunities that came up that I let slide.
-I am grateful to be in this industry and to keep growing!
+It takes a huge stress off my shoulders, this is why I invest my money.
+My work and my properties, by my 30th birthday, they will have made me well over $1,000,000.
+Honestly, I could have made me a lot more—there were some opportunities that came up that I let slide, but I learned from those mistakes.

 What is success to you?

 Get your hands on the latest tips and tricks of what it means to be a #GOSS.
 In this free e-book you will dive into 11 business traits that will help you grow your business!

 Find out more inspiring stories from women worldwide of all industries.
 Follow us on Instagram @GossMagazine.

 website design by disano creative studio